Altrincham Mole Control

 Traps are normally set in springtime or fall when moles are most energetic, with very early springtime being one of the most favourable time, as this is when females are expectant.

 Mole capturing is a skill and can only be honed by years of experience.
-We attend numerous jobs where the property owner has purchased a few mole traps from their local DIY shop only to discover that it’s not a basic case of sticking the mole trap in the ground and then hoping for the moles to jump in it.
+We attend numerous jobs where the property owner has purchased a few mole traps from their local DIY shop only to discover that it’s not a basic case of sticking the mole trap in the ground and then hoping for the moles to walk in it.

-So for instance laying the mole traps in burrows where the moles are transferring to their feeding sites instead of really in their feeding sites will be more successful as the moles will be moving more rapidly.
+So for instance laying the mole traps in tunnels where the moles are transferring to their feeding sites instead of really in their feeding sites will be more successful as the moles will be moving more rapidly.

 There are alternate mole control methods to remove moles.